scholzmb/tutorials/README.md

 # This

 At times, you will be asked to copy and paste commands into the open window of your computer.
-These will typically look like
+These will typically look like this:

 ```
-This:

 echo "Hello World"
 ```

+Expected outputs will look like:
+`Hello World`